chain4travel/camino-docs/docs/partners/partner-config.md

    - Enter a new bot wallet address in the "Bot" field, then click the "Add" button.
    - Click on the "Remove" button to remove a bot.

-Note: upon adding a bot, a little amount needs to be tranfered to its wallet address to render this operational, and the amount needs to be reloaded so that it's never 0.
-A auto topup mechanism is being developed (COMING SOON).
+Note: upon adding a bot, a little amount needs to be transferred to its wallet address to render this operational, and the amount needs to be reloaded so that it's never 0.
+A automatic top-up mechanism is being developed (COMING SOON).